sailmail/iridiumPPP.txt

 1. Close all applications (at least any that use internet).

-3. Double-click on "Phone and Modem Options".
+3. Set "View by" to large or small icons, then double-click on "Phone and Modem Options".

 4. Select the "Modems" tab and click "Add"...